 [Fixed!]
 Pivot Table Field Name Already Exists (2 Quick Methods)

-While adding a field to the Pivot Table data area then it will automatically set custom names like Sum of Units or Count of Units.
+While adding a field to the Pivot Table data area, it will automatically set custom names like Sum of Units or Count of Units.
 We are able to rename a Pivot Table data field manually or using VBA Macro.
 Instead of “Sum of Units”, we may want to set the name to “Units”, so that it becomes easier to read and the column gets narrower.
-But if we rename the cell typing Units then we’ll get an error message- “Pivot Table field name already exists.”
+But if we rename the cell typing Units, then we’ll get an error message- “Pivot Table field name already exists.”
 It happens when we try to set a custom name that’s similar to a field name in the source data.
 This article will guide you with two easy ways to solve the problem with sharp steps and vivid illustrations.

-To explore the article I’ll use the dataset given below which contains some salespersons’ sales, units, and corresponding regions.
+To explore the article, I’ll use the dataset given below which contains some salespersons’ sales, units, and corresponding regions.

 1. Using Different Custom Name